 Next-day delivery is available to all other metro areas in Australia covered by Australia Post's guaranteed delivery network.

 Addresses outside these areas cannot be serviced, as delivery times cannot be guaranteed and flowers may not arrive in pristine condition after multiple days out of water.
 If you do not live in a capital city, please check the Australia Post Express Network page for more information.

 If you’re not sure and would like some help, please contact our customer service team and they’ll be happy to assist.

-All orders will be packed and sent next-day, and arrive at your address within 24 hours of being posted.
+All other orders are delivered next-day, arriving on the nominated date of delivery at your chosen address within 24 hours of being shipped.

 If you would like to send out flowers to a hospital, we would ask you to get in touch with the hospital first to make sure they will accept them.
 A number of hospitals no longer accept flowers due to health and safety regulations.